List of Rembrandt connoisseurs and scholars

-Rembrandt Harmenszoon van Rijn in one of the best expertly researched (visual) artists in history.
+Rembrandt Harmenszoon van Rijn in one of the most researched (visual) artists in history.
 His life and work have long attracted the attention of multidisciplinary scholarship.
-The field of Rembrandt studies (i.e. study of Rembrandt's life and work) — as an academic field in its own right with many noted Rembrandt scholars — has been very dynamic and well published since the Dutch Golden Age.
+The field of Rembrandt studies (i.e. study of Rembrandt's life and work)—as an academic field in its own right with many noted Rembrandt scholars—has been very dynamic and well published since the Dutch Golden Age.

-The following is a list of notable Rembrandt experts (e.g. connoisseurs and scholars).
+The following is a list of notable Rembrandt experts (e.g. connoisseurs and scholars):